TIMEEVENT DESCRIPTIONLOCATION

 4,355,000,000 YBN

-20) The first cell on earth.
-DNA is surrounded by a membrane made of proteins.
+20) The first cell on Earth (a bacterium).
+DNA is surrounded by a membrane made

 4,340,000,000 YBN